+Close box One of the small icons in the title bar of certain windows Clicking in it will close the window.
 Context sensitive Something is said to be context sensitive if it changes depending on the context of its use.
-Many context sensitive menu options change their wording depending on, for example, the currently selected item. Сору Part of the cut/copy/paste facility.
-Copies a selected region of text, or a frame, to the clipboard, but unlike cut it does not delete the original.
+Many context sensitive menu options change their wording depending on, for example, the cur rently selected item. Сору Part of the cut/copy/paste facility.
+Copies a selected region o text, or a frame, to the clipboard, but unlike cut it does no delete the original.
 Items copied to the clipboard can be recalled later by using the paste facility.
 Cursor An indication of the current position in the text.
 It appears as a vertical bar.
 Any characters that are typed will appear at the cursor position.
 Cut Part of the cut/copy/paste facility.
 Copies a selected region of text, or a frame, to the clipboard, but unlike copy, it deletes the original.
 Items cut to the clipboard can be recalled later by using the paste facility.
-Decimal tab A tab stop which determines the position of a decimal point in a piece of text.
+Decimal tab A tab stop which determines the position of a decimal point ir a piece of text.
 This is useful for aligning columns of figures.
-Default The condition of a feature as set by the computer or Impression at the beginning of a new session.
+Default The condition of a feature as set by the computer of Impression at the beginning of a new session.
 Dialogue box A window containing various buttons, switches and editable fields which allows the user to control various facets of a program.
 Dot matrix printer A printer that forms its image on paper by striking an inked ribbon with several tiny needles, forming dots.
 These are inexpensive but often noisy, and slow compared to more expensive laser printers.
 Double-click The action of clicking the mouse button twice in succession over a particular icon or part of a window.
-Double-clicks are often used to initiate some kind of action, such as starting an appli- cation.
+Double-clicks are often used to initiate some kind of action, such as starting ar application.
 Double-clicking in Impression text will highlight the word at the pointer.
 DPI Stands for Dots Per Inch.
 Usually used to describe the resolution of a particular display device, such as a printer.
 Drag The process of moving icons, windows, or the text cursor when selecting text.
 Whilst dragging, a mouse button is held down as the mouse is moved.
-Draw files Line art objects compatible with the display mechanism of Acorn Draw.
+Draw objects Line art objects compatible with the display mechanism of Acorn Draw.
 See 'Line art'.
 Please note that neither Acorn Draw, nor Impression, is compatible with line art files produced by the draw facility within Acorn Desktop Publisher as this uses a different file format.